How To Build an Improvised Webinar Studio

 If you’re new to using webinars, there’s plenty of information on how to host webinars on our Webinar Best Practices series which will help you get started.

-But suppose you’re looking to ramp up the number of webinars.
-In that case, if you want to lift the experience for attendees, or want to save yourself time when it comes to setting them up, building an improvised webinar studio can help you become more effective even with a scrappy marketing budget.
+But if you’re looking to ramp up the number of webinars you hold, want to lift the experience for attendees, or want to save yourself time when it comes to setting them up, setting up an improvised webinar studio can help you become more effective even with a scrappy marketing budget.

-The car sales site AutoTrader has taken such an approach, as the team looked to replace in-person meetings with live webinars.
-So, what are the steps to help put a basic studio in place?
+So what are the steps to help setting up a basic webinar studio in place?
 Below are a few suggestions that you can action.

 Find a quiet room to commandeer

 To help set up an improvised studio, look around to see if there is a spare room you can set up to help run these sessions.
 This will allow you to leave any decorations or equipment you have in one place, saving you valuable time as you prepare each session.
-For wherever you choose, make sure it’s quiet enough that your attendees won’t have to hear any background noise.
+Wherever you choose for your webinar studio setup, make sure it’s quiet enough that your attendees won’t have to hear any background noise.

 If you can’t get exclusive use of such a room, look at ways you can store any hardware or decorations in there.
 Get a small cabinet (ideally with a lock and key) so you can quickly bring out what you need.